Metamorphic Coverage: Related Work

 \emph{Coverage criteria.} A large body of work considers the relationship between coverage criteria and fault detection.
 Gligoric \etal~\cite{gligoric2013comparing} examined the correlations of various coverage to mutation testing and concluded that branch coverage and intra-procedural acyclic path coverage perform best to predict the mutation score, which is assumed to be a silver criterion for evaluating test suites.
 Gopinath \etal~\cite{gopinath2014code} further studied the problem and concluded that statement coverage performs best.
 Inozemtseva \etal~\cite{inozemtseva2014coverage} investigated the correlation between various coverage criteria and the mutation score for different random subsets of test suites and found a low to moderate correlation between coverage and effectiveness when the number of test inputs in the suite is controlled for.
 Kakarla~\cite{kakarla2010analysis} and Inozemtseva~\cite{inozemtseva2012predicting} demonstrated a linear relationship between mutation score and various coverage criteria for individual programs.
-Wei \etal~\cite{wei2012branch} examined branch coverage as a quality measure showing that branch coverage behavior was consistent across many runs, while fault detection varied widely.
-Existing work mainly focuses on evaluating the correlation of various coverage criteria to mutation scores.
 In contrast, in this work, we propose a novel coverage criterion \method for evaluating metamorphic testing.